-Today’s globalized dynamic environment demands high competitiveness and digitally influenced for the potentially sustainable growth of the company.
-So this competitive edge necessitates following some management approaches to instigate the performance or productivity.
-Lean Six Sigma approach is one of the management approaches which is successfully implemented across many sectors and industries like information technology, telecommunication, FMCG, healthcare, service sector, finance, etc. to transmute processes to business management processes.
-The integration of lean and six sigma ensures exceptional improvement in a performance like employee engagement and commitment towards customer satisfaction.
-In this topic, we are going to learn about the Principles Of Lean Six Sigma.
+Today’s globalized dynamic environment demands high competitiveness and is digitally influenced for the potentially sustainable growth of the company.
+So this competitive edge necessitates following management approaches to instigate performance or productivity.
+Lean Six Sigma is one of the management approaches successfully implemented across many sectors and industries, like information technology, telecommunication, FMCG, healthcare, service sector, finance, etc., to transmute processes to business management processes.
+Integrating lean and Six Sigma ensures exceptional improvement in performance, like employee engagement and commitment toward customer satisfaction.
+We will learn about the Principles Of Lean Six Sigma in this topic.

-ASQ (American Society for Quality) states, “Lean Six Sigma is a fact-based, data-driven philosophy of improvement that values defect prevention over defect detection”.
-These two approaches have been combined together to form an effective tool to enhance business processes.
-The lean principle focuses on the reduction and elimination of waste and six sigma emphasizes on variation-reduction in waste.
+ASQ (American Society for Quality) states, “Lean Six Sigma is a fact-based, data-driven philosophy of improvement that values defect prevention over defect detection.”
+These two approaches have been combined to form an effective tool to enhance business processes.
+The lean principle focuses on reducing and eliminating waste, and Six Sigma emphasizes variation-reduction in waste.

 What is Lean?

-In order to assure sustainability in today’s unpredictable rapid changing economy, the industries must reduce or minimize the waste and maximize the customer value.
-Lean is a systematic approach which ensures of removing wasteful steps in the process and taking only value-added steps which will benefit streamline processes, lower manufacturing cost and reducing unnecessary waste.
-The wasteful steps like overproduction, defects of product or services, unprocessed inventory, extra processing, unrecognized talent, unnecessary transportation cost, long waiting for equipment and unnecessary motion of personnel or tools, etc. enhance the cost of production which leads to customer dissatisfaction due to the excessive price of ultimate product or service.
-That is why the industries should practice a lean management approach which promotes a continuous chain of improvements.
+To assure sustainability in today’s unpredictable, rapidly changing economy, industries must reduce or minimize waste and maximize customer value.
+Lean is a systematic approach that removes wasteful steps in the process and takes only value-added steps, which will benefit streamline processes, lower manufacturing costs,s and reduce unnecessary waste.
+The wasteful steps like overproduction, defects of products or services, unprocessed inventory, extra processing, unrecognized talent, unnecessary transportation cost, long waiting for equipment, and unnecessary motion of personnel or tools, etc., enhance the cost of production, which leads to customer dissatisfaction due to the excessive price of ultimate product or service.
+That is why industries should practice a lean management approach that promotes continuous improvements.